 Course Number 671100 This class is designed for students interested in pursuing an

 Credit Type Elective advanced understanding of both technical and conceptual

 Grade Level 12 aspects of a particular field of visual art.
 This class is meant to enhance the student's work in order to better prepare them for

-Credit 1⁄2 credit per semeste er portfolio scholarship at the university level.
+Credit 1⁄2 credit per semester portfolio scholarship at the university level.
 The course work will

-Course Length Semester or Year Lor ng build upon the skills and knowledge acquired during beginning
+Course Length Semester or Year Long build upon the skills and knowledge acquired during beginning

 Course and advanced classes.

-Fee None
+Fee Fee required for AP test

 Course Level Enriched

-Meets Hathaway Fine Arts
+Meets Hathaway Fine Arts This course is available for AP Credit

 Success Curriculum

 Prerequisite Instructor approval

 based on portfolio

 review